 Proofpoint threat researchers continue to monitor the campaign, including the threat actors’ activity and associated infrastructure.
 Proofpoint informed Microsoft of this attack on December 20th, 2022.
 The campaign ended on December 27th, 2022.
 Microsoft has since disabled the malicious applications while continuing to investigate this attack.
 At this point, users cannot consent to the malicious apps and previously authorized malicious apps can only continue to access data until the expiration of the last access token (usually between 60 – 90 minutes).
-More recently, Microsoft has updated their partner vetting processes and documentation on OAuth app “consent phishing” to resist future attacks using the methods described in this blog.
+More recently, Microsoft vetting services, processes and documentation on OAuth app “consent phishing” have been updated to resist future attacks using the methods described in this blog.

 Potential Impact: Data exfiltration, mailbox abuse, and brand abuse

 When granted consent by users, the default delegated permissions in the malicious applications allow threat actors to access and manipulate mailbox resources, calendar and meeting invitations linked to the compromised users’ accounts.
 As the permissions also provide “offline access,” the access does not require user interaction after consent.
 The granted token (refresh token) has a long expiry duration of over a year in most cases.
 This gave threat actors access to the compromised account’s data and the ability to leverage the compromised Microsoft account in subsequent BEC or other attacks.